wailord284/Alexs-Arch-Installer/README.md

 The user will now be prompted to supply basic information such as hostname, username, password, timezone, disk to install to, disk encryption and full disk wipe.
 Each option has a "default" which can be used by pressing enter without entering any text.
 Use y or n for yes and no during prompts if required.
 Please note that the first boot will automatically reboot in ~45 seconds to apply the XFCE theme.
 # Features!
 - Automatic detection for Intel, AMD and NVidia graphics
-- Automatic detection for Intel and AMD CPUs
+- Automatic detection for Intel and AMD CPUs (installs correct microcode)
 - Works with both UEFI and BIOS
 - Disk encryption for the main root partition
 - Increased password security (Increased hashing rounds, user lockout and minimum input password time)